-Why are numbers used when discussing a play a baseball?
-Like, what an announcer says, 5, 4, 3, inning ending double play”?
+Why are numbers used when discussing a play?
+Like, when an announcer says: “5, 4, 3, inning ending double play”?

-Wow.
-Another v good q.
-Each position in baseball is associated with a different “number”.
+Great question!
+Each position in baseball is associated with a different “number.”
 You can check out the positions and the associated numbers here.
-A part of the reason why announcers use the numbers to call a play is because the ball moves SO FAST in baseball that there’s a zero percent chance that the announcer would be able to say “third-baseman, to shortstop to second baseman.
+A part of the reason why announcers use the numbers to call a play is because the ball moves SO FAST in baseball that there’s a zero percent chance the announcer would be able to say “third baseman, to shortstop to second baseman” just as quick.